michelcrypt4d4mus/ethecycle/README.md

 ```

 ### Loading Data
 Once you are in the container shell the `./load_transaction_csv.py` script will prep files for bulk load.
+This approach uses the `neo4j-admin database import` tooling ([documentation](https://neo4j.com/docs/operations-manual/current/tools/neo4j-admin/neo4j-admin-import/)) which is theoretically significantly faster than `LOAD CSV` at getting data from the disk and into Neo4j.

 The loader takes a directory of CSVS (or a single CSV), processes them to add some columns (e.g. `token_symbol` and `blockchain`), does decimal conversion where it can, etc., and writes 2 output CSVs for each input CSV (wallets, txns, and headers for each) to the `output/` directory along with 2 one row CSVs for the wallet and transaction headers.
 When the preprocessing is complete it will print a shell command to the screen that you can run in the `neo4j` docker container.